 Teacher: Teachers are responsible for clearly communicating to the student what is expected of him or her.
 Teachers are also responsible for notifying parents when their student is struggling considerably with the material or is not performing as expected.
-See Deficiency Notices below.
+See Academic Notices above.